AI-HPC-Research-Team/GIT-Mol/README.md

 ![GIT-Mol overview](figures/figure1_x.png)
 </br>
 </br>
-**This figure is overview of GIT-Mol**. **a.
-Molecular internal information**, including sequence and graph structure representations, emphasizes inherent chemical properties and simple topology; **b.
-Molecular external information**, e.g., images and text descriptions, provide richer details and help the human understanding; **c.
-Study case**, featuring molecule generation (from image, caption, or both to molecule) and molecule caption (from SMILES, graph, or both to caption).
-In molecule generation, our model accurately captures the organophosphate oxoanion structure as described in the caption.
-In comparison, MolT5 incorrectly represents the ring structure, and GPT-4 makes a mistake in the placement of the ketone functional group.
-GIT-Mol's output differs from the ground truth for the molecule caption task but still provides a correct and meaningful description of the SMILES string.
+**An overview of GIT-Mol**.
+- **(a) Internal Information**: Includes sequence and graph structure representations, emphasizing inherent chemical properties and simple topology.
+- **(b) External Information**: For example, images and text descriptions provide richer details and help in human understanding.
+- **(c) GIT-Former Multi-modal Encoder**: Architecture and Pre-train Strategy of GIT-Former.
+GIT-Former aligns graph, image, and text with the target text modality (SMILES strings or captions) using self-attention and cross-attention.
+The learnable queries interact with each other and the various modalities through these attention layers.
+Xmodal-Text Matching (XTM) and Xmodal-Text Contrastive Learning (XTC) represent our self-supervised learning strategies tailored for specific modalities (X) and target text modalities.
+- **(d) Multi-modal Molecular Tasks**: In cross-modal tasks, GIT-Former generates different embeddings based on various inputs, which MolT5 then decodes into the target text modality and the MLP model for property prediction tasks.

 **Note:** The sections on Data, Model, and Training below describe the contents of the respective directories.
 Due to size constraints and permissions, some data and ckpts may not be uploaded.